TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 top**OTHER INFORMATION YOU SHOULD KNOW** **Consumer Code for Wireless Service**

 We follow the Consumer Code for Wireless Service established by the Cellular Telecommunications &.
 Internet Association ("CTIA").
-In doing so, we want to help customers understand their bills, receive quality service, and make informed choices and conform our information practices under this Policy to meet the requirements of applicable federal and state laws and regulations.
+In doing so, we want to help customers understand their bills, receive quality service, and make informed choices and conform our information practices under this Statement to meet the requirements of applicable federal and state laws and regulations.

 **Your California Privacy Rights**

 California Civil Code Section 1798 entitles California customers to request information concerning whether a business has disclosed Personal Information to any third parties for the third parties’ direct marketing purposes.
-As stated in this Policy, we will not sell or share your Personal Information with non-affiliated companies for their direct marketing purposes without your consent.
-California customers who wish to request further information about our compliance with this law or have questions or concerns about our privacy practices and policies may contact us as specified in the How to Contact Us section below.
+As stated in this Statement, we will not sell or share your Personal Information with non-affiliated companies for their direct marketing purposes without your consent.
+California customers who wish to request further information about our compliance with this law or have questions or concerns about our privacy practices and statements may contact us as specified in the How to Contact Us section below.

-top**PRIVACY POLICY UPDATES AND CONTACT INFORMATION** **How We Communicate Changes to This Policy**
+top**PRIVACY STATEMENT UPDATES AND CONTACT INFORMATION** **How We Communicate Changes to This Statement**

-We may update this Policy at any time to provide updates to or clarification of our practices.
-If we make changes, we will revise the date at the top of the Policy.
+We may update this Statement at any time to provide updates to or clarification of our practices.
+If we make changes, we will revise the date at the top of the Statement.
 If we propose to use Personal Information in a materially different way, we will provide you with notice by posting notice of the changes on our website for at least 30 days before we implement those changes, and obtain your consent as specified above for any material change regarding disclosure of Personal Information.
-You should refer to this Policy often for the latest information and the effective date of any changes.
+You should refer to this Statement often for the latest information and the effective date of any changes.

 **How to Contact Us**

-If you have any questions or comments about this Policy or about T-Mobile's privacy practices, please call Customer Service at 611 (from a T-Mobile phone) or 1-800-937-8997 (from any phone) or send an e-mail message to privacy@t-mobile.com.
+If you have any questions or comments about this Statement or about T-Mobile's privacy practices, please call Customer Service at 611 (from a T-Mobile phone) or 1-800-937-8997 (from any phone) or send an e-mail message to privacy@t-mobile.com.
 You may also direct your privacy-related comments or questions to the address below:

 T-Mobile USA, Inc.